Skip to main content

 source $HOME/.bash_profile

-To check if Go was installed correctly run:
+4. To verify that the correct version of Go was installed correctly run:

 go version

-Installing celestia-node for the Blockspace Race testnet means installing a specific version to be compatible with the network.
+Installing celestia-node for Arabica devnet or Mocha testnet means installing a specific version to be compatible with the network.

 Install the celestia-node binary by running the following commands: